ataudt/chromstaR/README.md

 Report Errors
 -------------

 If you encounter errors of any kind, please file an [issue here](https://github.com/ataudt/chromstaR/issues/new).
-I will try to react within one day.
+I will try to react within three working days.